-Avoid Using ‘Very’ to Sound More Powerful & Interesting in English
+Avoid Using ‘Very’ to Sound More Powerful in English + FREE Download

 Want to express yourself more easily in English and be more interesting in conversations?
 I know you do.
 And you’re going to learn how with one simple strategy: avoid using ‘very’ in English.

 Wait.
 Why should you avoid using very?
 Why is the word very bad?

 You probably learned to use it in a grammar book.
 You hear it in conversations and on TV a lot.
 So what’s wrong with it?

 You’re right, we do use words like very, really, and so to add emphasis, but here’s the problem: We overuse those words.